Generalized stacked contact process with variable host fitness: Introduction

 The first four transition rates indicate that unassociated hosts give birth at rate~$\lambda_{10}$, hosts associated with a symbiont give birth at rate~$\lambda_{20}$ and, regardless of whether they are associated or not, all the hosts die at the normalized rate one.
 An offspring produced at~$x$ is sent to a vertex chosen uniformly at random among the nearest neighbors but the birth is suppressed when the target site is already occupied, which models competition for space.
 The offspring is always of the same type as its parent, indicating that the symbiont is always transmitted vertically.
 The process described by these four transitions is the multitype contact process~\cite{neuhauser_1992}.
 The effect of the symbiont on the host is modeled by the choice of the two birth rates: the symbiont is

-The last two transition describe the symbiont dynamics within the host population.
+The last two transitions describe the symbiont dynamics within the host population.
 The symbiont spreads to adjacent unassociated hosts at rate~$\lambda_{21}$, which corresponds to a horizontal transmission of the symbiont.
 Finally, hosts associated with a symbiont become unassociated at rate~$\delta$, which we simply call the recovery rate even when the symbiont is a mutualist.

 The stacked contact process~\cite{court_blythe_allen_2012, lanchier_zhang_2015} is obtained by setting~$\lambda_{20} = \lambda_{10}$.
 This corresponds to the neutral case in which the symbionts have no effect on the fertility of their hosts, i.e., all the hosts have the same birth rate.
 The analysis of this special case in~\cite{lanchier_zhang_2015} is somewhat facilitated by the fact that the process is attractive and monotone with respect to its parameters.
-In contrast, in the general case when~$\lambda_{10} \neq \lambda_{20}$, standard couplings to compare processes starting from different configurations or with different parameters fail to show attractiveness and monotonicity. \\

-{\bf Mean-field approximation.} Before studying the spatial stochastic process, we first look at its non-spatial deterministic counterpart called mean-field approximation.
-This new model is obtained by assuming that the population is well-mixing, which results in a system of ordinary differential equations for the density~$u_j$ of vertices in state~$j = 0, 1, 2$.
-Since~$u_0 + u_1 + u_2 = 1$, in order to study the mean-field model, it suffices to focus on two densities, say~$u_1$ and~$u_2$.
-For the transition rates given in~\eqref{eq:transitions}, this system consists of the following coupled equations:
+This is true in certain cases when~$\lambda_{10} \neq \lambda_{20}$, although not in the cases that we consider. \\